HuolalaTech/react-query-kit/README.md

 ## The problem

-- ReactQuery that needs u manual manage your queryKey or mutationKey
+- ReactQuery that needs you manual manage your queryKey
-- ReactQuery has no a elegant way to set defaultOptions
+- ReactQuery doesn't have an elegant way to set defaultOptions for per custom useQuery hook
-- ReactQuery has no a type-safe way to get the queryKey
+- ReactQuery doesn't have a type-safe way to get the queryKey

 ## This solution

-A simplest way to create react-query without considering the consistence of the queryKey and provide default options to per hooks u create
+A simplest way to create your custom useQuery hooks without considering the consistence of the queryKey and provide default options to per hooks you create

 ## Table of Contents